So you’ve gone and learned not just how the frontend works but also the backend, and you’re now a skilled full-stack developer—nice work!

 Because of their broad knowledge and flexibility, full-stack developers are heavily in demand across the tech industry.
-With approximately 12,996 open positions for this role in the US alone, it’s safe to say that you’ll be popular.
+With over 19,000 open positions for this role in the US alone, it’s safe to say that you’ll be popular.
 And with that popularity, you can expect a rewarding salary.

 In this article, we’ll take a look at the current hiring landscape for full-stack web developers, then assess wages across the globe.
 Next, we’ll break the average full-stack developer salary down by coding language and by industry.
 Finally, we’ll share some tips on salary negotiation, so that you walk away from the table satisfied.